expo/expo/docs/pages/versions/v40.0.0/sdk/location.md

 ### `Location.geocodeAsync(address)`

-Geocode an address string to latitiude-longitude location.
+Geocode an address string to latitude-longitude location.

 > **Note**: Geocoding is resource consuming and has to be used reasonably.
 Creating too many requests at a time can result in an error so they have to be managed properly.
 It's also discouraged to use geocoding while the app is in the background and its results won't be shown to the user immediately.
 >